Mercateo/component-check/README.md

 * [Cycle.js](http://cycle.js.org/)
 * [React](https://facebook.github.io/react/) with [Redux](http://redux.js.org/)

-_Note_: This is a _work-in-progress_ and don't forget that Angular 2 is still an alpha, Ember will introduce [routable and angle brackets components](http://emberjs.com/blog/2015/05/24/another-two-oh-status-update.html) soon and Cycle will introduce [isolated components](https://github.com/cyclejs/isolate) in the next release.
+_Note_: I'll only focus on creating components, because this is an important part of our daily business.
+I won't deep dive into every technical detail of the frameworks.
+I want to tell you _just enough_ to understand what happens.
+Don't forget that Angular 2 is still an alpha, Ember will introduce [routable and angle brackets components](http://emberjs.com/blog/2015/05/24/another-two-oh-status-update.html) soon and Cycle will introduce [isolated components](https://github.com/cyclejs/isolate) in the next release, so there is allways a little catch up game to play.
+We are in JS land, right?

-I will not explain every framework in detail.
-I'll focus on creating components.
-I will not look into [Polymer](https://www.polymer-project.org/) which is very component-oriented, because it doesn't support IE9 which is a requirement for our projects.
+_Note 2_: I will not look into [Polymer](https://www.polymer-project.org/) which is very component-oriented and a good candidate for this comparison, because it doesn't support IE9 which is a requirement for our projects.

 So what is a component?
-Let us keep the definition short and generic and treat them as reusable and composable pieces of HTML, CSS and/or JavaScript code mostly used for GUI elements.
+Let us keep the definition short and generic and treat them as reusable and composable pieces of HTML, CSS and/or JavaScript code which are mostly used for GUI elements.

 #Table of contents